The Risk to Population Health Equity Posed by Automated Decision Systems: A Narrative Review: Results

 \subsection{Emerging issues}

-As the adoption of narrow AI and automated decision making in sensitive domains expands, this review has found that significant evidence of emerging issues has been gathered, including in health.
+As the adoption of narrow AI and automated decision making in sensitive domains expands, this review has found that significant evidence of emerging issues has been gathered, including in health applications.
 Indeed, Whittaker and colleagues \parencite[p.
 42]{Whittaker18Report} contend that the harms and biases in AI systems are now beyond question.
-“That debate has been settled,” they write, “the evidence has mounted beyond doubt in the last year.”
+“That debate has been settled,” they write, “the evidence has mounted beyond doubt”.
 They point to a growing consensus – citing a string of high-profile examples – that AI systems are perpetuating and amplifying inequities \parencite{AINow18YearReview,Whittaker18Report}.
-This review focuses on three key issues: 1) bias, 2) opacity and incontestability, and 3) erosion of privacy – as they appear to be materialising in medical and public health applications of AI, and also because of the potential for these issues to entrench and amplify existing inequities, with possible downstream implications for population health.
+This review will now focus on three key issues which have emerged in the analysis phase: 1) bias, 2) opacity and incontestability, and 3) erosion of privacy – as these appear to be materialising in medical and public health applications of AI, and also because of the potential for these issues to give rise to mechanisms by which existing health inequities are entrenched and amplified, engendering potential risk for population health equity.